RiFi2k/format-html-in-php/README.md

 ## Release Notes

+### 1.3.4

+* Fixes [#2](https://github.com/RiFi2k/format-html-in-php/issues/2) Forgot about the fact when I switched to the save hook, it would run everytime no matter what.
+Duh.

 ### 1.3.2

 * Figured out the root cause was some of my defaults which I removed so I was able to add back in all the configurable fields again.